 The past 20 years have seen a 65% rise in the occurrence of chronic knee pain.
 25% of adults suffer from knee discomfort, with 4 million doctor visits from patients seeking pain relief.
-Many people believe that pain comes is just a natural occurrence of life while others think aging and pain go hand-in-hand.
+Many people believe that pain comes is just a natural occurrence of life while others think ageing and pain go hand-in-hand.
+Continue reading for more information on your chronic knee pain treatment options.

 Causes of Chronic Knee Pain